sf-wdi-14/notes/lectures/week-11/_1_monday/dawn/angular-testing.md

 - [e2e testing](https://code.angularjs.org/1.2.26/docs/guide/e2e-testing)

 # Now and Then
 You will want to test drive every Angular app you build.
-It will make your app more solid and robust, and you really know for sure that everything is working as intended, simply by typing `$ grunt test`.
+It will make your app more solid and robust, and you really know for sure that everything is working as intended, simply by running `$ grunt test`.

 Combined with a test driven Rails backend that your app can communicate with, we can add another point to the list of advantages of separating your front end app from an API-only backend: **running tests concurrently**.
 Acceptance tests tend to be rather slow in Rails, so letting your front end handle them instead can make them faster.
 At the very least, you will be able to test your backend and your front end concurrently - simply by having two terminal windows open and running `$ rspec` in your Rails project, and `$ grunt test` in your Angular app.
+This adds to the separation of concerns (if you build your front end separately from your backend, you should also test it separately), and saves a lot of time running both test suites once your project grows considerably.